 One sign of alcohol dependency is when a person consumes alcohol in order to avoid life's stresses.
 Rather than find alternative outlets for dealing with stress, alcoholics turn to drinking each time the going gets tough.

-Those with a dependency to alcohol often hide their drinking even when it is clear to all those concerned.
-However it is rare for addicts to completely deny damage the addiction inflicts on relationships.
+Those with a dependency on alcohol often hide their drinking even when it is clear to all those concerned.
+However, it is rare for addicts to completely deny damage the addiction inflicts on relationships.
 Alcoholics thus feel guilty because of their drinking.

 If the person you suspect to be an alcohol demonstrates guilt, this is a sure sign professional help should be sought.